Close-up of three young medicine students in white coats look down at something out of frame

 Casper test

-All applicants to the Max Rady College of Medicine at the University of Manitoba are required to complete an online assessment, Casper, to be eligible for admission.
+All applicants to the Max Rady College of Medicine at the University of Manitoba must complete an online assessment called CasperTM to be eligible for admission.
+This assessment evaluates the personal and professional characteristics essential for successful students and graduates.
+By implementing CasperTM, we aim to enhance fairness and objectivity in the selection process.

 Format